Genghis Khan – Conqueror Of Nations, Ruler Of People

-David Tee - AncientPages.com - Genghis Khan is a title not a name.
+David Tee - AncientPages.com - Genghis Khan is a title, not a name.
+Genghis Khan was born with the name "Temujin."
+The name means "blacksmith" or "one who forges.

-While the word Khan is associated with the name Genghis, it is not Genghis’ last name.
-The word Kahn is used by the Mongols to denote position or authority.
-So when we read his name, Genghis Khan, what we are really saying is Genghis, ruler or Genghis the ruler.
+The Mongols use the word Khan to denote position or authority.
+So when we read his name, Genghis Khan, we are saying Genghis, the ruler, or Genghis, the ruler.

 A bust of Genghis Khan adorns a wall in the presidential palace in Ulaanbaatar, Mongolia.
 Image credit: Jim Garamone, American Forces Press Service - http://www.defense.gov/ via wikipedia

-The title Khan is also used in India and other Asian countries with the exact same definition.
-Whether this is an independent use, or one influenced by the Mongol ruler and his heirs is unknown.
+The title Khan is also used in India and other Asian countries with the exact definition.
+Whether this was an independent use or influenced by the Mongol ruler and his heirs is unknown.

-Historians have been able to discover quite a bit about Genghis Khan (1162 - 1227).
+Historians have discovered quite a bit about Genghis Khan (1162 - 1227).
 His father, Yesukai, ruled over 40,000 Mongol families.
-His mother, Hoelun, was taken prisoner by his father’s people ad forced to marry his father.
+His mother, Hoelun, was taken prisoner by his father's people and forced to marry his father.

-Genghis was originally named Temujin and he displayed such leadership qualities that even his older brothers and other clan leaders called Temujin their leader.
-This was before he assumed his father’s place upon the death of the latter.
+Genghis displayed such leadership qualities that even his older brothers and other clan leaders called Temujin their leader.
+It was before he assumed his father's place upon the latter's death.

-When Temujin reached the age of 9 his parents arranged a marriage with the 10-year old daughter of Dai Sechen, the leader of another tribe.
-But apart from this information little else is known about Genghis’ early years.
+When Temujin reached 9, his parents arranged a marriage with the 10-year-old daughter of Dai Sechen, the leader of another tribe.
+But little else is known about Genghis' early years apart from this information.

 Genghis Khan’ s Rise To Power

-Since the Mongol people had no real written language before Genghis Khan turned the people into rulers of a large empire, it is hard to determine his exact rise to power.
-Legends have it that before he got powerful, Genghis was a captive of the Jin Dynasty and his wife was captured by the Merkit.
+Since the Mongol people had no natural written language before Genghis Khan turned the people into rulers of a large empire, it is hard to determine his exact rise to power.
+Legends say that before he got powerful, Genghis was a captive of the Jin Dynasty, and the Merkit captured his wife.

 Memorial monument of Djingis Khan outside Dadal which is a possible birthplace.
 Image credit: I, Chinneeb/Wikipedia

-Once this conflict was over, Genghis then took the title Universal Ruler which is what the name and tile Genghis Khan really means.
+Once this conflict was over, Genghis took the title Universal Ruler, which is what the name and title Genghis Khan mean.

 Genghis Khan And The Law